the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/typescript.md

 );
 ~~~~~~~

-Often using `React.SyntheticEvent` instead of `React.ChangeEvent<HTMLInputElement>` or `React.FormEvent<HTMLFormElement>` is usually enough.
+Often using `React.SyntheticEvent` instead of `React.ChangeEvent` or `React.FormEvent` is usually enough.
 Going up to the App component again, we apply the same type for the callback handler there:

 {title="src/App.tsx",lang="javascript"}
 ~~~~~~~